Healthy Homes Assessment Kaiwharawhara

 Home Assessments Kaiwharawhara for Rental Properties

-There are numerous concerns you should look for when conducting the home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
+There are numerous things to look over in an home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
 The most common are:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of the tenancy services ruling can have a significant impact for landlords and property managers.
-For professional guidance, contact us now and schedule your rental property home evaluation.
+The repercussions of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy solutions ruling could be significant for property managers and landlords.
+For professional assistance, get in touch today to schedule your rental property home assessment.

 home assessments for rental properties